Eve-ning/vsrgtools/README.md

 # [UI Implementation Repo](https://github.com/Eve-ning/osutools_ui)

+# Attention !

+Please note that the following info is quite old, I'll create the wiki some time later. :)

 # Difficulty Discussion

 There are several models used by VSRGs, most of them can be classified under **Static Model**.
 I'm approaching this with **Dynamic Model**.